WhoTargetsMe/wtmr/README.md

 ## Installation

-You can install the development version of `wtmr` fromGitHub bwith:
+You can install the development version of `wtmr` from GitHub with:

 ``` r
 remotes::install_github("WhoTargetsMe/wtmr")